jynnie/spectre-app/README.md

 ## Installation 🔨

+To download an official build, check out [releases](https://github.com/jynnie/spectre-app/releases).
+For more detailed instructions, check out this [video](https://youtu.be/4xnEr9n1jvk).

+### For Development

 This is the desktop client portion of spectre.
 Make sure to also install the server and web client component [here](https://github.com/jynnie/spectre-web).

 ```